Alsciende/serializer-bundle/README.md

 For each data array (json object) decoded, `NormalizerManager` uses the `@Skizzle\Field` annotations to transform the serialized value of each key/value pair as a value of the expected type.

-### Hydratation
+### Hydration

-Each data array is then hydrated into a PHP object of the correct class by `MetadataService`.
+Each data array is then hydrated into a PHP object of the correct class by `HydrationService`.

 At that point, all the JSON data is transformed in PHP objects that can be validated, serialized, etc.